bitcoinops/bitcoinops.github.io/index.md

 Long-term goals include providing documentation and training materials, a weekly newsletter, original research, and facilitating improved relations between businesses and the open source community.

+Optech does not exist to make a profit, and all materials and documentation produced are placed in the public domain.
+We are supported by our generous founding sponsors and contributions from member companies.